Close Menu

 If you want to build fun learning activities for kids at home, a few things are worth keeping in mind.

-• Let kids lead sometimes.
-When children pick their own learning games, they go deeper without even realizing it.
+• Let kids lead.
+When children choose their own learning games, they go deeper without even realizing it.
+You do not need to structure everything.

-• Mix serious with silly.
-A bit of challenge keeps things meaningful, but humor keeps kids in it.
+• Mix challenge with silliness.
+A bit of pressure keeps things meaningful, but humor keeps kids engaged.
+You need both.

-• Don’t cut off the laughter.
-When kids laugh during learning, they’re still learning, maybe even more.
+• Do not stop the laughter.
+When kids laugh during learning, they are still learning.
+Sometimes they are learning even more.

 • Keep it simple.
-You don’t need expensive toys or apps.
-A whiteboard on a gate, a mat on the concrete, and some imagination are honestly enough.
+You do not need expensive toys or apps.
+A whiteboard on a gate, a mat on concrete, and some free imagination are honestly enough.

-Whether you’re a parent, a teacher, or even a manager, the same idea applies: results matter, but so does joy.
+Whether you are a parent, a teacher, or even a manager, the same idea applies: results matter, but so does joy.

 That little teacher created real pressure with her 5-minute deadline.